 Why?
 Because the money system falsifies the facts.

-— “But Caesar must pay his employees, he must pay for the materials he uses,” some will say.
+— But Caesar must pay the employees he hires.
+He must pay for the materials he buys from his suppliers.

 That's the whole point: as long as the productive capacity of our country has not been exhausted, there is absolutely no need to tax the private sector in order to finance the public sector.

 The production capacity of our country is far from being exhausted, since today's problem is precisely to find jobs for people who want to work, and idle machinery.

 If the means of payment constitute a problem, it is because they do not correspond to the means of production.
 The permits to draw upon the production capacity are largely insufficient when compared to the productive capacity now available.

 This shortage of permits is unjustified, especially since the money system is, as is the case nowadays, a system of figures, of bookkeeping.
 If the monetary bookkeeping does not correspond to the production capacity, it is not the producers' fault nor of those who need this production.
 It is the controllers of the money and financial credit who ration the permits, in the face of an unused production capacity that is waiting to be used.